2023 Best Communication & Media Studies Schools in Washington

 Communications majors at PLU take out an average of $26,000 in student loans while working on their egree.
 This translates to an average monthly loan payment of $536, based on a 10-year repayment plan.

-Western Washington University landed the #10 spot in the 2023 rankings for the best communication and media studies programs.
-WWU is a large public school located in the small city of Bellingham.
+Western Washington University did quite well in this year’s ranking of the best schools for communication and media studies students.
+It came in at #10 on the list.
+WWU is a large public school located in the city of Bellingham.

 After completing their degree, communications graduates from WWU carry an average student debtload of $18,666.
 This translates to an average monthly loan payment of $272, based on a 10-year repayment plan.

-Full Communication & Media Studies at Western Washington University Report
+Read full report on Communication & Media Studies at Western Washington University

 Explore all the Best Communication & Media Studies Colleges in the Far Western US Area or other specific states within that region.